 I don't think I'll ever find a "best ever" banana bread, but this one comes close!
 It's the Best Ever Banana Bread from Taste of Home, and while I'm sure I've tried it, I couldn't find the recipe in my files.

-And speaking of bananas, here’s a trick I learned from Stella Parks.
-If you want to use your bananas but feel they could be a little riper and sweeter, mash them in the mixing bowl as the recipe directs, then crack the two eggs in a separate bowl and mix only the yolks in with the bananas.
+And speaking of bananas, here's a trick I learned recently.
+If you want to use your bananas but feel they could be a little riper and sweeter, mash them in the mixing bowl as the recipe directs, then crack the two eggs in a separate bowl and add only the yolks in with the bananas.
 Allow the bananas and yolks to sit for 30 minutes.
 An enzyme in the egg yolks (amylase) converts the starch in the banana to sugar.
-Once your bananas looks a little darker, proceed with the recipe as written adding the whites etc.
+Once your bananas look a little darker, proceed with the recipe as written adding the whites etc.

 - 1 teaspoon baking soda

 - 2 medium size bananas very ripe (8 oz)

 - ½ cup canola oil or use coconut oil

 - ¼ cup plus 1 tablespoon buttermilk 2 ½ oz

 - 1 teaspoon vanilla extract

 - 1 cup chopped walnuts

 - Preheat oven to 325 degrees F. Grease and flour an 8 ½ by 4 ½ inch or a 9x5 inch loaf pan.